 Once again, let’s use the Adjustment Brush to get rid of glare in the photo.
 Move the size slider to 40, feather and opacity should be 100.
 With the brush, paint over the forehead area where the glare has been removed.
 Adjust the tone of the selection: set the exposure level at 2, shadows at 40, whites at -40, and blacks at 100.

 Take a look at the portrait - the result is impressive!
 To make sure, compare the edited photo with the sourse.
 Click Save to keep the picture.

 Want PhotoWorks to do its magic on one of your pictures?
-Click the button below and start your free trial today!
+Download the software and start your free trial today!